Key facts

 Entry requirements

-Applicants are also required to have completed at least 4 units (equivalent to 4 Deakin credit points) of nutrition and food science study covering content relating to principles of nutrition, lifespan nutrition diet and disease and food science.
+- at least 4 units of nutrition and food science study covering content relating to principles of nutrition, lifespan nutrition diet and disease and food science

-Note to students who defer or intermit prior to commencing H718: If there are changes to H718 entry criteria during your period of deferment or intermission, your eligibility to enrol into the H718 will need to be re-assessed
+Students who defer or intermit prior to commencing H718 - If there are changes to H718 entry criteria during your period of deferment or intermission, your eligibility to enrol into the H718 will need to be re-assessed.

 From 2023 onwards, applicants are strongly advised to complete their undergraduate courses by the end of November of the year they are applying into this course.